mdjoyvale/assignment1-kickstarter/readme.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 The Kickstarter data were filtered by Theater as the parent category and its corresponding Launch Date Year.
 The values used were the different types of Outcomes: Successful, Failed, and Canceled.
-It was then grouped by the Months of the Year and Outcomes were sorted in descending order so "Successful" is first.
+It was then grouped by the Months of the Year and Outcomes were sorted in descending order.

 Here is the pivot table used for the analysis: